 Lifelong humpback whale naming rights and adoption program

-The opportunity to name and adopt a whale is an incredibly special and memorable experience and we would love for you to have the honor of become a whale’s patron.
-It has been a delightful and meaningful experience for friends to name whales in honor or memory of loved ones, and when individuals, families and school classes have raised funds to name and adopt a whale they become connected with that animal for life!
-When you name and adopt a whale, that name becomes associated with the whale forever and your name is added to the whale’s ID records as your whale’s patron and human protector.
+The opportunity to name and adopt a whale is an incredibly special experience and we would love for you to have the honor of become a whale’s patron.
+When friends name whales in honor or memory of loved ones, and when individuals, families and school classes raise funds to name and adopt a whale they become connected with that animal for life!
+When you name a whale, that name becomes associated with the whale forever and your name is added to the whale’s ID records as your whale’s patron and human protector.

-HappyWhale is a 31,000+ strong database of humpback whale tails and through HappyWhale, you can identify which whale you’d like to name and adopt!
-You can choose one of our very own unnamed Whales of Guerrero whale here or find an unnamed whale that is special to you and we will work with you to give that whale a name, enter your name into HappyWhale’s database for all the world to see.
+HappyWhale is a 70,000+ strong database of humpback whales and through them, you can identify which whale you’d like to name and adopt!
+You can choose one of our very own unnamed Whales of Guerrero whales here or find an unnamed whale that is special to you and we will work with you to give that whale a name, enter your name into HappyWhale’s database for all the world to see.
 50% of adoption fees through HappyWhale support our project and the other 50% go to keep the team at HappyWhale hard at work tracking and reporting out on whales around the world.
 This massive database is a testament to the power of citizen science, collaboration and is making a significant contribution to our understanding of humpback whale movements and migrations not only in Guerrero but around the world!

-For this incredible privilege, we ask for a minimum donation of $500; please contribute more if you can!
-Here’s your link to donate and adopt a whale through HappyWhale.
+For this incredible privilege, we ask for a minimum tax-deductible donation of $500 USD and suggest a $1000 USD donation; please contribute more if you can!

 What to name your whale?

-Once you’ve adopted a whale, be it through HappyWhale or Oceanic Society, you will receive automatic alerts when that whale is spotted again as it travels around the world.
+When you adopt a whale through HappyWhale, you will receive automatic alerts when that whale is spotted again as it travels around the world.

 A 1- or 2-year symbolic whale adoption is a fun and meaningful gift that keeps whales and the ocean safe!